joearms/old.blog/_posts/2016-01-07-really-bad-websites.md

 published: true
 ---

 I'm hoping somebody can help me here.

 A year of so ago I stumbled upon a *really bad* website -- it was stunningly bad.
 Unfortunately I lost the link.
 I also lost a link to what was a pretty good MS-DOS style interface.

+Added note: Within a couple of hours of publishing this artice Roger Lipscombe added this link in the comments http://code.divshot.com/geo-bootstrap/ -- this is the site I was thinking about.
+Thanks Roger.

 So what's on a really bad website?